Day 1: Kathmandu Arrival - 1300m

 Day 9: Lama Hotel - Thulo Syabru (2130m) (B/L/D)

 From Lama Hotel, you head back to Thulo Syabru.
 You can wander around the undulating path leading to the village.
 This gives you an opportunity to get an insight of the culture and custom of the Tamang community.
 You can also simply relax in the sun savoring the beauty of the majestic Himalayan Mountains.

-The trail to Sing Gompa climbs through forests of oak, firs and rhododendrons to gain a ridge, then cuts across the ridge top, staying fairly level in forests as it crosses the head of a valley.
+The trail to Sing Gompa climbs through forests of oak, firs and rhododendrons to gain a ridge, then cuts across the ridge top, staying fairly in level with forests as it crosses the head of a valley.
 You take the uphill trail at each junction and cross another forested ridge.
-The trail continues across the head of a second valley, and then reaches a final ridge at 3650m.
+The trail continues across the head of the second valley, and then reaches a final ridge at 3650m.
 Sing Gompa is about 100 m along the trail to the left.
 Sing Gompa is the main attraction at Chandan Bari, which also has several hotels and a small cheese factory.

 You start by climbing further along the ridge till we see the first lakes at around 4100 meter.
 The trail now leaves the ridge and heads high above the Trisuli valley.
 After the trail crosses a spur, the second lake in the chain (Bhairav Kund) comes into view.
 The trail climbs gently but continuously to the third and largest lake, Goisakund - a high altitude lake.
 It has a black rock in the middle, said to be the head of Shiva.
 According to the legend, Shiva created the lake when he pierced a glacier with his trident to obtain water to quench his thirst after consuming poison.
 Thousands of pilgrims come here to worship and bath during the full-moon festival in every August.
 It takes about 45 minutes to walk around the lake.